 For Mae Dover, making it to her sixteenth year was a struggle.
 With hair as flat and greasy as oil, skin so vascular and pale it's almost translucent, and a downturned nose which makes her resemble a curlew or an ibis, she's never been popular.
 This has never bothered her, though.
 She's always preferred her own company.

 'Flee from sexual immorality.
 Every other sin a person commits is outside the body, but the sexually immoral person sins against his own body.
 Or do you not know that your body is a temple of the Holy Spirit within you, whom you have from God?
 You are not your own, for you were bought with a price.
 So glorify God in your body.'
 She would quote in a quiet lull, smiling to herself while sowing the hem of a dress level with Mae's ankles.
-Her nervous shaking led her to constantly nick her daughter, leaving a cluster of pin prick scars on her limbs like miniature constellations.
-Mae never complained though, standing obediently as her mother worked.
+Her nervous shaking led her to constantly nick her daughter, leaving a cluster of pin prick scars on her limbs like miniature constellations; but Mae never complained, she stood obediently as her mother worked.

 Eventually the stress became too much, and she hanged herself in an abandoned tin shed.
 Her body wasn't found until weeks later when the summer heat was at its peak, filling the town with the most horrendous, rotten stench.
 Mae couldn't deny the relief she felt, especially when her father enrolled her in a city school, where no one knew her name.
 She was in her own apartment by the day after the funeral.